laxpayne7/TRAILER-PLANT/jv-web-app/project_log.md

 ### ✅ Section 1 Styling Complete
 - Styled card layouts for overview, profiles, and timeline
 - Responsive grid for Partner A/B/C inputs
-- Custom CTA button added for “Start Discussion”
+- Custom CTA button added for "Start Discussion"
 - All styles scoped modularly using semantic classes